danielkf88/youtube_recommender/README.md

 ## Usage
 This YouTube Data Science Video Library is a collection of curated videos from data professionals ranked by a scoring system based on the video's actual like count and its predicted like count.
 The repository includes:

-Jupyter Notebooks used for data scraping, cleaning, feature engineering, and modeling\n 1_yt_stats_scraper.ipynb contain steps in getting info from youtube\n 2_yt_caption_scraper.ipynb contain steps in getting caption from youtube\n 3_yt_data_prep.ipynb contain steps in feature engineering and ngrams analysis\n 4_word_cloud.ipynb contain steps in generating wordcloud using youtube title and caption\n 5_bert_topic_modelling.ipynb contain steps in using BERTopic modelling\n 6_modelling.ipynb contain steps in modelling and creation of final csv for building dashboard in PowerBI\n A data folder containing the video links: vid_link_final.csv and vid_info_final.csv (end csv file after 1_yt_stats_scraper.ipynb)\n
+Jupyter Notebooks used for data scraping, cleaning, feature engineering, and modeling

+1_yt_stats_scraper.ipynb contain steps in getting info from youtube

+2_yt_caption_scraper.ipynb contain steps in getting caption from youtube

+3_yt_data_prep.ipynb contain steps in feature engineering and ngrams analysis

+4_word_cloud.ipynb contain steps in generating wordcloud using youtube title and caption

+5_bert_topic_modelling.ipynb contain steps in using BERTopic modelling

+6_modelling.ipynb contain steps in modelling and creation of final csv for building dashboard in PowerBI

+A data folder containing the video links: vid_link_final.csv and vid_info_final.csv (end csv file after 1_yt_stats_scraper.ipynb)

-A final product as a PowerBI dashboard\n
+A final product as a PowerBI dashboard

 To use this repository, you can clone it to your local machine and run the Jupyter Notebooks to scrape, clean, and model the data for your own project.

 ## Credits